 Extradition in Thailand is a complicated process.
 In order to reach this stage there are certain conditions that need to be met in order for this to occur.
 Seek legal assistance.

-Kidnapping is mainly stemming from family disputes during a divorce and are not very common otherwise.
+Kidnapping is mainly stemming from family disputes during a divorce and are not very common.
 Extradition is something to know as well as prisoner transfer.
-These have all been covered here.
+See the Hague Convention on Child Abduction on here

 Assault and overstay are the most common crimes in Thailand when it comes to expats and foreigners in Thailand.
 Always speak to a criminal lawyer and ensure that your legal rights are enforced.